Competing Models: Introduction

-Our results sit within the large and growing body of work in economic theory on agents with misspecified models; we defer a full discussion of the literature to Section \ref{sec:literature}.
-In particular, it can be seen as trying to understand if, or when, competition selects agents with correctly specified models.
-Our results may also, at a high level, be reminiscent of model-selection methods in Statistics and Machine Learning, with one big difference: Our results here emerge \textit{positively}, as the outcome of competition among different purely-Bayesian decision makers using different models.
-By contrast, the model selection literature is motivated \emph{normatively} by the need to avoid over-fitting: large-dimensional models may be too flexible and give an illusion of fitting the data.
-It proposes and studies techniques to explicitly penalize large-dimensional models---there is no such penalty in our setting.

-\paragraph{Summary of Results and Intuition.} Our first result, Lemma \ref{lemma:1agentposteriorloss}, characterizes the expected posterior loss of an agent as a function of their subjective prior and observed data.
-We use a standard decomposition of squared prediction error to show that this loss can be decomposed as the sum of two components, which we term: 1) \emph{model fit}: the agent's posterior expectation of the variance of the regression residual, $\epsilon$; and 2) \emph{model estimation uncertainty}: the degree of uncertainty that the agent has about the coefficients in her regression model.
-Crucially, we show that the latter depends on the model dimension.
-This implies that, while Bayesian agents use their posteriors to compute the best action and do not care about the dimension of the model they are using, this dimension affects their \emph{confidence} in their own predictive ability.
+\paragraph{Results.} Our first result, Lemma \ref{lemma:1agentposteriorloss}, characterizes the subjective MSPE of an agent as a function of their prior and observed data.
+We prove a subjective/ Bayesian variant of a standard decomposition to show that subjective MSPE can be written as the sum of two components, which we term 1) \emph{model fit}: the agent's posterior expectation of the variance of the regression residual, $\epsilon$; and 2) \emph{model estimation uncertainty}: the agent's degree of uncertainty about the coefficients in her regression model.
+Crucially, we show that the latter depends on the model's dimension.
+This implies that, while our Bayesian agents use their posteriors to compute the best action and do not explicitly care about the dimension of their model, the dimension affects their subjective MSPE.